BikS2013/coders-test-001/COMPARISON.md

 - **React** offers more explicit control and a larger ecosystem, which can be beneficial for large, complex applications.
 - **Vue.js** provides a more approachable syntax and built-in features that can accelerate development for many common use cases.

 In our dashboard implementation, both frameworks were able to achieve the same functionality with similar code organization, but with different syntax and approaches to reactivity and component structure.
+The expandable Rating Summary boxes feature demonstrates how both frameworks can implement the same interactive functionality with their own unique patterns and syntax.